 When you’re suffering from alcohol or drug abuse, coming to terms with your own addiction can be a hardship you never expected to face.
-The shame, responsibility, and sadness that comes with this realization can be a lot to bear, and finding the courage to tell your family and friends about your struggles makes the process even more strenuous.
+The shame, responsibility, and sadness that comes with this realization can be a lot to bear, not to mention finding the courage to tell your family and friends about your struggles makes the process even more strenuous.
 Before you can find drug addiction help, GateHouse Treatment has a few suggestions for approaching this conversation.

 Depending on the person, you might find that you want to call a family meeting to address everyone at one time or speak to your closest family individually.
 The most important part of this conversation is being as honest and open as possible about your condition, your concerns, and your needs.